Last Updated on June 2, 2026 by Narendra Sahoo

 As digital transactions continue to grow, so do the challenges of protecting sensitive customer data.
 This is where PCI DSS (Payment Card Industry Data Security Standard) compliance becomes essential for Australian businesses.

 In today’s article, we are going to learn how PCI DSS compliance protects businesses from data breaches.
-So, if you are wondering why you should invest in PCI DSS compliance in Australia and how it can safeguard your organization, keep reading to find out.
+So, if you are wondering why to invest in PCI DSS compliance in Australia, keep reading.You will learn how it can help protect your organization.

-PCI DSS is a global data security framework that protects businesses handling cardholder data (CHD) from data breaches, fraud, and identity theft.
-It was first introduced in December 2004, by the founding members of American Express, Discover, JCB, MasterCard, and Visa International.
+PCI DSS is a global security standard.
+It helps protect businesses that handle cardholder data (CHD).
+It reduces the risk of data breaches, fraud, and identity theft.
+It first launched in December 2004.

-PCI DSS applies to any and every organization, regardless of size, that accepts, processes, stores, or transmits payment card data.
+It also applies if the organization processes, stores, or transmits card data.
 Its framework consists of 12 core PCI DSS requirements grouped into six control objectives, which include:

 - Building and maintaining a secure network: Implementing firewalls and secure configurations.